stoodder/falconjs/README.md

 * Add 'merge' method to collections
 * Add method support for obervables and defaults (rather than dictionary defintion)
 * Add 'set' method to collections (sets all values for a key to each model in the collection)
-* Find a replacement library for jQuery to do Ajax handling that includes promises and typicals response callbacks
 * Add support for 'Date' type fields
 * Add support for Falcon.Collection in the without() method (remove all models from the resultant collection that are in the given collection)
 * Fix length() on collection chains